 The exile in London contributes to an even greater influence of the Beatles, Jimi Hendrix and the entire pop world at the time that loomed in the work of Gil, who also makes a record in London, with songs in Portuguese and English.

 Upon returning to Brazil, Gil continues a rich phonographic production, which lasts until today.
 With nearly 60 albums released and 4 million copies sold, he having been awarded with nine Grammys.
 Among LPs, CDs and DVDs, Expresso 2222, Refazenda, Viramundo, Refavela, Realce, Nightingale, Um Banda Um, Dia Dorim, Raça Humana, Unplugged MTV, Quanta, Eu Tu Eles, Kaya N´Gandaya, Banda Dois, Fé na Festa, String Concert & the Rhythm Machines among many others, Gil has created a vast and comprehensive video and musical body of work.
 In his last project, Gilbertos Samba, he reinterprets classics recorded by João Gilberto, where he pays tribute to the eternal master.
+During 2015 and 2016, Gil celebrated his 50 years of friendship and career with Caetano Veloso in an legendary concert "Caetano and Gil - Two friends, one Century of Music" recorded and available in CD and DVD format.

 Each new project endured by Gil, has its forms consolidated in various tours around the world.
 Every album becomes a tour and many tours become live records.
 Always willing to undertake national and international tours for each new project, Gil´s presence is confirmed each year in major festivals and theaters in Europe and he has made several tours throughout the Americas, Asia, Africa, and Oceania.
 He has a captive audience for his concerts abroad, since the first international performances in 1971 and from his remarkable participation in the Montreux Festival in 1978.